-You are finally meeting with a potential client you have pursued for weeks.
-After a few minutes of small talk, it’s time to get down to business.
+You are finally meeting with a prospect you have pursued for weeks.
+After a little small talk, you turn to the business at hand.

-“I want to thank you for your time today,” you say.
-“I’d like to go over my proposal to make sure you understand everything I’ll be doing.”
+“Thank you for your time today,” you say.
+“I’d like to go over the proposal first, and then I’ll be glad to answer your questions.”